mimmato/mimmato.github.io/_posts/2024-11-01-Java-Class-Methods-Constructor.md

         System.out.println("Car model: " + myCar.model);
 ```

 **`this` keyword**: In the context of what we know so far (i.e. classes, methods, objects, constructors), we will use the **`this`** keyword when defining attributes within constructors to later refer to the object's variables.
-Using this keyword would also to avoid mistakes when calling out instance and local variables that share the same name.
+Using `this` keyword would allow us also to avoid mistakes when calling out instance and local variables that share the same name.

 ```java
 public class Car1 {